Intro-to-HCI-Winter-2022/custom_classrooms/README.md

 GitHub usernames for each team member:

-- Member: Jacob Werzinsky / Github Username: jts307
+- Jacob Werzinsky's username: jts307

 *Please replace this text with any additional comments you have about the assignment, your repository structure, etc.*